 2nd - a coral fragment is placed on a cement plug which is put on a nursery bed on the sea floor.
 We have about 40 beds, these coral nurseries we call the ‘coral farm’.

-3rd - after approximately 3-8 months the corals in the nurseries have grown sufficiently.
-During the entire nursing process our coral divers regularly clean the Juvenile Corals and the nursery beds: removing algae, sediment and predators like the Drupella snail or Crown of Thorns starfish.
+3rd - after approximately 4-8 months the corals in the nurseries have grown sufficiently.
+During the entire process our coral divers regularly clean the Juvenile Corals and the nursery beds: removing algae, sediment and predators like the Drupella snail or Crown of Thorns starfish.

-5th - the Juvenile Corals are moved carefully to the area where we plan to reforest.
+5th - the Juvenile Corals are moved carefully to the out-plant area.
 The plugs with the Juvenile Corals are inserted in holes that we drilled in the substrate and they are firmly fixed with cement.
+Another technique is to use specially made springs that push the coral fragments down on the substrate.
+The springs are connected into the substrate with a nail.

 6th - we check the first weeks to see whether the plugs remain fixed on the substrate and clean the corals if necessary.
 After that it’s waiting for our new reef!